Adaptation of a population to a changing environment under the light of quasi-stationarity: Mixing properties and accessibility

 \end{theo}

 On the event $\{t\le T_G\}$, $Y_t = y + \beta_t$, i.e. $Y$ has the law of a Brownian Motion under $\PR^G_{(x, y)}$ up to time $T_G$.
 This means that we can have bounds of the probability for events involving $Y$ as in our model by considering $Y$ as a simple Brownian Motion.
-Meanwhile, the independence between its variations as a Brownian and the Poisson Process still hold (see Remark \ref{Qind}). \\
+Meanwhile, the independence between its variations as a Brownian and the Poisson Process still hold due to Proposition \ref{O_Qind}.